solongtony/kaiserain/readme.md

 # TODO list

+* More monster types.

 * Messaging
-show message when path is blocked show message / blank line _something_ between turns when fighting
+show message when path is blocked ("Ouch! ran into the <thing>") show message / blank line _something_ between turns when fighting

 * Unit tests
 Needed

+* Skills, abilities, classes, etc.

 * Arena / Map editor
 Ability to create specific scenarios, for testing and fun